braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 {% endtabs %}

-## Step 1: specify delivery platform(s)
+## Step 1: Specify delivery platforms

-Start by choosing which platform(s) should receive the message.
+Start by choosing which platforms should receive the message.
 Use this selection to limit the delivery of a campaign to a specific set of apps.
 You might choose __Web Browsers__ for a campaign encouraging users to download your mobile app to ensure they do not receive the message after already getting your app.
-Because Platform selections are specific to each variant, you could try testing message engagement per platform!
+Because platform selections are specific to each variant, you could try testing message engagement per platform!

 Web Email Capture and Web Modal with CSS are both unique to the Web SDK and can only be used after selecting __Web Browsers__.